|

-TECHNICAL HOLE DEVIATION LOGS INTRODUCED
+TECHNICAL HOLE DEVIATION WELL LOGS

-actual measured depth.
-The Vertical Technical Hole Deviation Log addresses
+(MD).
+The Vertical THD Log addresses

 deviations in the "vertical" sense.
 It presents planned and actual

-values of well bore azimuth and dogleg-severity, and THD components
+values of wellbore azimuth and dogleg-severity, and THD components

 Regardless of the planned